Bob Goodenow: Career

 2004–05 NHL season.
 A tentative agreement was reached on July 13, 2005.

 On July 28, 2005, Goodenow was asked to step down as NHLPA chief and was replaced by Ted Saskin, NHLPA Senior Director of Business Affairs and Licensing and the head negotiator during the CBA contract talks.
 This resignation came less than two weeks after the NHL and the NHLPA came to the new CBA.

 On December 15, 2007, TSN reported that Goodenow had been hired by Russian businessman Alexander Medvedev to help in the creation of a European hockey league to rival the NHL.
 The Kontinental Hockey League was eventually formed a year later.

+Personal life and death

+In 1977, Goodenow married Wendy Schrock, with whom he had three children.
+He died from a heart attack at his home in Plymouth, Michigan, on September 13, 2025, at the age of 72.